AleksandarHaber/aleksandarhaber.github.io/_posts/2019-05-29-mlp-sys-identification.md

 categories: machine_learning
 comments: true
 ---
 This post is the first post in a series of posts on the estimation of time series.
-Here we will learn how to test if a time sequence is a white noise This is important for validating the performance of a method for estimating time series.
+Here we will learn how to test if a time sequence is a white noise.
+This is important for validating the performance of a method for estimating time series.
 In this post, we consider scalar time series.

 A time series, denoted by $$e_{k}$$, where $$k$$ is a discrete-time instant, is a white noise if the sequence $$\{e_{k} \}$$ is a sequence of independent and identically distributed random variables that have finite mean and variance.